linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Exotic Options.md

 $$
 \Delta S/S=\mu\Delta t+\sigma\varepsilon\Delta d t
 $$
 Where   $\varepsilon$  is a random sample from distribution with zero mean and a unit standard  deviation.
-If we set   $\sigma=0$  , the term involving   $d X$  in equation (1.2), would drop out  and we are left with ordinary differential equation (ODE)
+If we set   $\\sigma=0$  , the term involving   $d X$  in equation (1.2), would drop out  and we are left with ordinary differential equation (ODE)
 $$
 d S/S=\mu d t\quad{\mathrm{or~}}d S/d t=\mu S
 $$

-Where   $\mu$   is constant this can be solved exactly to give exponential growth in the  value of the asset, i.e.
+Where   $\\mu$   is constant this can be solved exactly to give exponential growth in the  value of the asset, i.e.
 $$
 S=S_{\scriptscriptstyle0}\exp[\mu(t-t_{\scriptscriptstyle0})]
 $$

 The random term   $d X$   from equation (1.2) is known as a Weiner process which has  the properties defined below.
-The model has the stock price growing at a constant  rate   $\mu$  , with random fluctuations superimposed.
+The model has the stock price growing $\$a_t$$ a constant  rate   $\mu$  , with random fluctuations superimposed.
 These fluctuations are proportional  to the standard deviation of the asset price and are dependant on standard normal  random variable.
 This type of process is known as Weiner process.

 Definition 1.1  A stochastic process%20Process.md)  $X$    is called Weiner process if the following hold.

-[^1]: $W(\theta)=0$  W(0) = 0
+[^1]: $W(\\theta)=0$  W(0) = 0

 [^2]: The process   $W$    has independent increments, i.e. if  $r<s\leq t<u$    then